JoshuvaGeorge03/my-learning-of-datastructures/README.md

 Basically, we will ask two questions, when comes to measure performance.

 - How much time, My algorithm takes to finish? infinite time
-- How much space needed for my computation? all bytest of files on the internet.
+- How much space needed for my computation? all of files on the internet.

 To standardize the ways to talk about, how much space/time our algorithm needs to finish, theoratical analysts, invented the Big O notation.